cassiorsfreitas/blog/_posts/communication-over-the-web.md

 ## In practice

-Imagine that you have an application running on port 3000.
-When someone on the network decides to send some information to the IP address of your computer where your application is running and sends a "request" that wants to talk to whoever is connected to that port 3000, the operating system receives this and says, "Okay, who's listening on port 3000, let's see in the table, oh it's the process PID 11, I'll send it to its open pipe".
-Now your program, which was just listening, starts receiving bits.
-At this point, he can choose to accept or reject it.
-This is the *accept* step.
+Picture this: Your application is humming away on port 3000.
+When someone on the network sends data to the IP address of your computer, aiming to connect with whoever's handling port 3000, the operating system steps in.
+It checks its table and identifies that process PID 11 is the listener on that port.
+The OS then redirects the incoming data to the open pipe connected to that process.

+Now, your program, which was quietly listening, begins receiving these bits.
+At this juncture, it faces a decision: accept or reject?
+This is the pivotal acceptance moment.

-I know, this is perhaps the best example to explain when communication between applications is started.
-But I believe it has become clear that this doesn’t happen magically.
-For a conversation to exist, both of them need to agree on which commands they accept to exchange.
-This agreement between the two ends is the famous protocol.
-Protocols are what define the commands and values that both the browser and the web server program can understand, **the right pins to the right holes in the socket**.
+Indeed, this example vividly demonstrates that communication between applications isn't a magical occurrence.
+For a meaningful exchange to take place, both ends must align on the commands they're willing to swap.
+Enter the revered protocol.
+Protocols define the language, the set of commands, and values that both the browser and the web server program comprehend—a synchronization of the right pins with the right holes in the socket.
+This agreement is what facilitates seamless communication between these entities.

-Remember, the main objective is to transfer data from application A to application B, so let's restrict ourselves to the Application Layer and some of its protocols.<br>
+When it comes to transferring data from application A to application B, our focus narrows down to the Application Layer and its protocols.
+This layer exclusively handles the seamless exchange of data between applications, shielding the underlying network complexities.<br>
 - **HTTP:**
 Hypertext Transfer Protocol It is the most basic and used for browsing internet sites and also works as a connection between the client and the server.
 The browser sends a request to access a page.
 This request happens when we put the address of some website in the search field in the browser.
 Meanwhile, the server sends an access permission response.
 With it come the files that make up the page that the user accesses.
 In addition to the hypertext information that makes other requests to take the reader to other pages through links.